👋 ArtoonsInn Writers Loop is live now.

 02 One Entry Per Person

 Only one entry is allowed.
 Entries should not be edited until the Recognition Day of the month.
 Entries must be original and not published before.
+Entries from writers below the age of 16 are not accepted.

 03 Where And How To Submit